alex-rosen-os/alexrosenbaum/README.md

-Hi 👋 My name is Alex
+Hi 👋 My name is Alex 🌱
 ===============================
+Passionate web technologist, interested in knowledge management systems, data, automation & problem solving.
+Constantly learning & expanding my knowledge base.
+I am a fast learner, autodidact, multidisciplinary, creative thinker who works well in a fast paced environment.
+Interested in contributing to the development of existing systems, while learning new skills and tools.
 -------------

 <!--